houzhenggang/HUA-JI-YOU/README.md

 # HUA-JI-YOU

-A small tool to launch a Man-in-the-middle attack, and HUA JI your victims.
+A small tool to launch a Man-in-the-middle attack.

 Operating environment: Linux command line.

-Dependent package: `libpcap`.
+Dependent package: `libpcap`, `libnet`.

-Attention: Please run as **root**!
+Attention: Please run it as **root!**, because some operation need root authority!

 Some function isn't available when your victim visit the website using HTTPS encryption.